Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 ﻿# T&F Ports
 ### Done
 - The scanner tool now shows the charge level when equipped.
 (Improved by keeping the self-scan hint and by not using bool Prefix.)
 - Leviathans now don't attack the player on land.
-(Improved by using GetOceanLevel instead of 1f.)
+(Improved by using GetOceanLevel instead of 1f for compatibility with mods that change water level.)
 - The flashlight now does not illuminate anything behind it.
 - The Grub basket, Bulbo tree, speckled rattler, pink cap, and Ming plant now do not animate.
 (Improved by applying this only indoors.)
 - The Nuclear waste disposal bin is now called exactly that, not "trash can".
 - You can now scan pygmy (SmallKoosh) and large bulb bush (LargeKoosh).
 - Now, when you look at a cut-open sealed wreck door, the UI does not tell you that you can cut it open.
 - The beacon now faces you when you deploy it.
 - Now you can't climb the Mobile Vehicle Bay when standing on it.
-(Improved by using GetOceanLevel instead of 1f.)
+(Improved by using GetOceanLevel instead of 1f for compatibility with mods that change water level.)
 - When the Cyclops is destroyed with the player in it, the player now respawns correctly by triggering an actual death.
 - The Cyclops' steering wheel animation has three states: default position, turn right 100%, turn left 100%.
 Now it uses correct analog values with a controller.
 - Silent running now does not consume power when the Cyclops is off.
 (Improved by not using bool Prefix.)
+- Fixed the gap between the Seamoth and its lower storage modules.

 ### To-Do
 - When you load your game, the Cyclops' speed is wrong until you switch speed modes.